jepvini/jepnixos/README.md

 # NixOs config

+*by jep*

+### info

 - wm: sway
 - terminal: wezterm
-- launcher: rofi-wayland
+- launcher: bemenu
 - bar: waybar
+- text editor: neovim

-the nvim folder is the same as the jepnvim reposity
+The neovim config is the same as the [jepnvim]("https://github.com/leo1359531/jepnvim.git") one